-Boost.ly Was created to help users find and share engaging web content with social media communities, in a way that is simple and quick.
+Boost.ly was created to help users find and share engaging web content with social media communities quickly and simply.

-This platform allows users to curate articles from the web and share them on social networks, by using RSS feeds to aggregate content of interest and synchrorize it with the platform.
+The platform allows users to curate articles from the web and share them on social networks by using RSS feeds to aggregate content of interest and synchronizing it with a social media account.
 The app can currently be synchronized with Twitter and Facebook.

 Context and challenge

-Boost.ly is a webapp that was created in the US for small businesses and individuals who want to make their social media updates more engaging.
+Boost.ly is a web app that was created in the US for small businesses and individuals who want to make their social media updates more engaging.
 Businesses and people often lack the time to create content that is relevant and valuable for their social networks.
-Boost.ly intends to make the task easier and offers suggestions and options from RSS sources.
+Boost.ly intends to make the task easier by offering suggestions and options from RSS sources.

-The existing platform didn’t have a solid user experience nor an optimal design that could compete with other similar apps.
-This caused the app to have only 50 users registered.
-One of the main features of the app is the Ripple Gauge, which measures the effectiveness of posts and publications, yet it was being underestimated by the users.
-Also, the platform didn’t have an attractive and memorable brand to clearly identify the app.
+The existing platform didn’t have a solid user experience, nor an optimal design for competing with other similar services; thus, the app had only 50 registered users.
+One of the main features of the app – the Ripple Gauge, which measures the effectiveness of posts and publications – was being underused and misunderstood.
+Additionally, the platform lacked an attractive, memorable brand.

-- Build an MVP (minimum viable product) to test the success of the platform and later build up on it during a future phase.
+- Build an MVP (minimum viable product) to test the success of the platform, and later build on that during a future phase.

 - Create an efficient user experience and a potent visual design.